 At Mantralaya, firemen fought alterations, blocked passages

-With the recovery of two more bodies from the sixth floor of the Mantralaya building today, the death toll in the fire that swept through the seven-storey structure on Thursday climbed to five.
+With the recovery of two more bodies today from the sixth floor of the Mantralaya building, the death toll in the blaze that swept through the seven-storey structure on Thursday climbed to five.

-Windows of at least 20 cars with beacons, parked on the approach road inside the complex, had to be smashed so their handbrakes could be disengaged and they could be moved manually or towed to make way for fire trucks.
+Windowpanes of at least 20 cars with beacon lights, parked along the approach road inside the complex, had to be smashed so that they could be moved manually or towed to make way for fire engines.

-"We could not find the drivers.
-Precious time was lost in doing this, and the fire spread quickly and turned into an inferno," a senior fire brigade official said.
+"We had to push the cars manually since we could not find their drivers.
+Precious time was lost in doing this, the fire spread quickly and turned into an inferno," he said.